sbt/sbt.github.com/1.0/docs/Combined+Pages+Pdf.md

 ### Dependency as a graph

-A project declares its own library dependency using `libaryDependencies` setting.
+A project declares its own library dependency using `libraryDependencies` setting.
 The libraries you added also bring in their transitive dependencies.
 For example, your project may depend on dispatch-core 0.11.2; dispatch-core 0.11.2 depends on async-http-client 1.8.10; async-http-client 1.8.10 depends on netty 3.9.2.Final, and so forth.
 If we think of each library to be a node with arrows going out to dependent nodes, we can think of the entire dependencies to be a graph -- specifically a [directed acyclic graph](http://en.wikipedia.org/wiki/Directed_acyclic_graph).

 This graph-like structure, which was adopted from Apache Ivy, allows us to define [override rules and exclusions][Library-Management] transitively, but as the number of the node increases, the time it takes to resolve dependencies grows significantly.
 See [Motivation](#motivation) section later in this page for the full description.

 ### Cached resolution

 Cached resolution feature is akin to incremental compilation, which only recompiles the sources that have been changed since the last `compile`.
-Unlike Scala compiler, Ivy does not have the concept of separate compilation, so that needed to be implemented.
+Unlike the Scala compiler, Ivy does not have the concept of separate compilation, so that needed to be implemented.

 Instead of resolving the full dependency graph, cached resolution feature creates  minigraphs -- one for each direct dependency appearing in all related subprojects.
 These minigraphs are resolved using Ivy's resolution engine, and the result is stored locally under `~/.sbt/1.0.0-M4/dependency/` (or what's specified by `sbt.dependency.base` flag) shared across all builds.
 After all minigraphs are resolved, they are stitched together by applying the conflict resolution algorithm (typically picking the latest version).